 Failed to impress

-That said the river with the floating bars and restaurants is certainly quite unique.
-Most restaurants are very local and basic, serving simple and clean food cooked by families.
-I had the best BBQ Duck so far and I love the clear chicken soups.
-Vang Vieng is certainly in a make over state and I am sure it will be full of hip bars and western restaurants very soon.
-In the mean time it is definitely more of a ‘party town’ and I am way past those years.
+That said, the river with the floating bars and restaurants is certainly quite unique.
+Most restaurants are very local and basic, serving simple and clean food, cooked by families.
+I had the best BBQ duck so far and I love the clear chicken soups.
+Vang Vieng is certainly in a make over state, and I am sure it will be full of hip bars and western restaurants very soon.
+In the mean time, it is definitely more of a ‘party town’ and I am way past those years.